Penalty phase begins for man facing death for Florida mass school shooting

 By Brian Ellsworth

-MIAMI, July 18 (Reuters) - Opening arguments are set to begin on Monday in the penalty phase of the trial of the man who killed 17 people at a Florida high school on Valentine's Day in 2018, one of the deadliest school shootings in U.S. history.
+MIAMI, July 18 (Reuters) - The prosecutor began opening arguments on Monday in the penalty phase of the trial of the man who killed 17 people at a Florida high school on Valentine's Day in 2018 by naming each victim during a detailed recounting of one of the deadliest school shootings in U.S. history.

-Nikolas Cruz pleaded guilty in October to the premeditated murder of 14 students and three staff members at Marjory Stoneman Douglas High School in Parkland, about 30 miles north of Fort Lauderdale.
+Nikolas Cruz pleaded guilty in October to the premeditated murder of 14 students and three staff members at Marjory Stoneman Douglas High School in Parkland, about 30 miles (48 km) north of Fort Lauderdale.

-A jury will now determine whether he should be sentenced to life in prison or receive the death penalty.
+In this penalty phase, jurors will determine whether he should be sentenced to life in prison or receive the death penalty.
 A decision could take several months.

+"I'm going to speak to you about the unspeakable, about this defendant's goal-directed planned, systematic murder -- mass murder -- of 14 students, an athletic director, a teacher and a coach," prosecutor Michael Satz told Broward County jurors, saying they would also see video of the crime taken by cameras at the school.

+Satz named each person who was shot and wounded, while primarily referring to Cruz only as "the defendant."
+He said Cruz had planned to be a school shooter long before the attack.

 Cruz, a 19-year-old expelled student with a history of mental health and behavioral problems at the time of the shooting, said in his guilty plea he was "very sorry" and asked to be given a chance to help others.